Getting employees to perform at their peak has always been the headache of most managers in diverse organisations.

-Such great brains, however, according to Linda Eling Lee and her colleagues at Harvard Business School did not have the advantage gleaned from modem brain science.
+Such great brains, however, according to Linda-Eling Lee and her colleagues at Harvard Business School did not have the advantage gleaned from modern brain science.

 Fortunately, new cross-disciplinary research in fields like neuroscience, biology, and evolutionary psychology has allowed researchers to peek under the “bonnet” to learn more about the human brain.